dasmikko/knocky/README.md

 ## Privacy

 The app includes firebase, for tracking installs.
 It does not collect any other data.

+This it completely optional, and the app will ask for consent upon opening the first time.
+You can always update the consent in the settings.

+## Discord

 Best way to keep updated is, joining the Discord server: https://discord.gg/4AnpprqK